smartsendio/woocommerce/smart-send-logistics/readme.txt

 * Norway

 = Shipping method =
-Shipping methods are setup in WooCommerce Shipping Zones and can the shipping cost can be calculated based on a range of criteria:
+Shipping methods are setup in WooCommerce Shipping Zones and the shipping cost can be calculated based on a range of criteria:

 * Shipping address
 * Order weight